Guests: do we need them?

 For your elopement marriage ceremony to be legal in Australia, there must be two witnesses in attendance.
 These two people must be over the age of 18 and understand spoken English.
 They will also be required to sign your marriage certificates.

-However, this doesn’t necessarily mean you have to invite guests as Ryal (photographer) can act as one of your witnesses and we can supply an additional witness for a small fee.
+However, this doesn’t necessarily mean you have to invite two guests as Ryal (photographer) can act as one of your witnesses.
+Unfortunately Kahani (celebrant) cannot act as celebrant and witness for the same ceremony.

-You could also invite just one guest, or we’ve even had more random witnesses such as cafe staff we befriended on the day in a cafe-based elopement or a make-up artist who stuck around for the ceremony.
+We’ve even had more random witnesses such as an AirBnB host, or cafe staff we asked ahead of time for a cafe-based elopement, or a make-up artist who stuck around for the ceremony.
 What a legend.

 There’s also the option to do the legal wording and signing for which the witnesses are required (3 min total) slightly separate to the rest of your ceremony if that was logistically preferable.

-In sum: if you’re keen to keep your elopement just for you two (or with your children but the children aren’t old enough to be witnesses!), we can make it happen in one way or another.
-All you’ve got to do is ask.
+In sum: if you’re keen to keep your elopement just for you two (or with your children but the children aren’t old enough to be witnesses!), just ask.
 We’ll toss around ideas together.

 Words by Kahani Motiani - resident celebrant for all of Elsewhere’s elopements.